rosam03/dynamic-semanticmediawiki/README.md

 - Internet connection

 ## usage
-- `config.yaml` file should contain hostname only, not path or `/api.php` extensions
+- the url passed to the session must contain hostname only, not path nor `/api.php` extensions